 Adding new codes

 Users often wish to group multiple codes under an abstract concept.
-For this purpose, you can always create new codes by clicking the Insert new code symbol on the Start menu tab.
+For this purpose, you can always create new codes by clicking the New code symbol on the Start menu tab.
 MAXQDA will subsequently insert the new code in the top left of the workspace.

 To merge two codes, proceed as follows:

-- Drag a code with the mouse button pressed down onto another code until the message “Merge codes” appears at the mouse cursor.
+- Drag a code with the mouse button pressed down onto another code until the info box “Merge codes” appears at the mouse cursor.

 - When you release the mouse button, the following confirmation message will appear: